Examples

 hwaro serve --access-log

-hwaro serve --live-reload
+hwaro serve --no-live-reload

 # Production build